Inserts (film)

 Inserts is a 1975 British comedy-drama film written and directed by John Byrum in his directorial debut, and starring Richard Dreyfuss, Jessica Harper, Bob Hoskins, and Veronica Cartwright.

 The plot concerns actors and directors in the early 1930s who were unable to make the transition from silent films to talkies, and thus turned to making pornography.
-The film's title takes its name from the double meaning that "insert" both refers to a film technique and sexual intercourse.
+The film's title uses the double meaning that "inserts" both refers to a film technique and sexual intercourse.
 Inserts was filmed in the vein of a one-act stage play on one set and filmed entirely in real time.

 Plot

-In the present day, an audience of men and women are watching a black-and-white stag film.
-After it ends, a man complains that there was no "cum shot."
+Before the opening titles, in the present day, an audience of men and women are watching a 1930s black-and-white stag film.
+After it ends, a man complains that there was no "cum shot".

-In Hollywood in the early 1930s, shortly after the start of the talkie period, a young Hollywood director known as Boy Wonder fell out of favour with the studios.
-This is ostensibly due to his reluctance to lower his standards or abandon his experimental style, such as using a hand-held camera, for the sake of churning out lesser quality stag films for easy money, due to his alcoholism and his fear of leaving his house.
-He works out of his decaying mansion, which is the only one left on a street being turned into a freeway.
+In Hollywood in the early 1930s, shortly after the start of the talkie period, a young Hollywood director known as Boy Wonder has fallen out of favour with the studios, ostensibly due to his reluctance to lower his standards or abandon his experimental style, such as using a hand-held camera.
+He turns to churning out stag films for easy money, and because of his alcoholism and fear of leaving his house, he works out of his decaying mansion, which is the only one left on a street being turned into a freeway.

 On the morning of a shoot, heroin-addicted waitress Harlene arrives.
 Harlene was a well-known star during the silent film era, and she too is reluctant to join the ranks of the "talkies" due in part to her high-pitched voice.
 She is now the star in the first of his six-picture deal.
 She prepares and shoots heroin while Boy Wonder drinks heavily during a conversation about the changing times in Hollywood.

-Actor Rex, the Wonder Dog, then arrives, wearing a suit with grass stains on his knees.
-He has just come from his job as a mortician.
-Rex believes a man from a studio who offered to put him in the mainstream talkies and has an appointment to meet him in his hotel room later that day.
+Actor Rex, known as "the Wonder Dog", then arrives, wearing a suit with grass stains on his knees.
+He has just come from his job working for a mortician.
+Rex has met a man from a studio who offered to put him in the mainstream talkies, and he has an appointment to meet him in his hotel room later that day.

-Boy Wonder attempts to make an artistic film using an actress under the influence of heroin and an actor who becomes increasingly frustrated with him and all of his poetic talk, much of which he does not understand.
-Once they start, Rex gets out of control during the action, and Boy Wonder needs to smash a wine bottle over his head to get him to stop.